 A. Employers shall secure workers' compensation to their employees in one of the following ways:

-1. By insuring and keeping insured the payment of such compensation with an insurance carrier authorized by the director of insurance to write workers' compensation insurance in this state.
+1. By insuring and keeping insured the payment of such compensation with an insurance carrier authorized by the director of the department of insurance and financial institutions to write workers' compensation insurance in this state.

 B. An employer may not secure compensation to comply with this chapter by any mechanism other than as provided in this section.
 No insurance, combination or other program may be marketed, offered or sold as workers' compensation that does not comply with this section.
 An employer violates this chapter if the employer purchases or secures its obligations under this chapter through a substitute for workers' compensation that does not comply with this section.

-C. Insurance carriers that transact the business of workers' compensation insurance in this state are subject to the rules of the director of insurance.
+C. Insurance carriers that transact the business of workers' compensation insurance in this state are subject to the rules of the director of the department of insurance and financial institutions.

-D. On application of an insurance carrier, the director of insurance may order the release to the insurance carrier of all or part of the cash or securities that the insurance carrier deposited before the effective date of this amendment to this section with the state treasurer pursuant to this section.
-In determining whether to order the release of all or part of the deposit, the director of insurance shall consider all of the following:
+D. On application of an insurance carrier, the director of the department of insurance and financial institutions may order the release to the insurance carrier of all or part of the cash or securities that the insurance carrier deposited before July 1, 2015 with the state treasurer pursuant to this section.
+In determining whether to order the release of all or part of the deposit, the director of the department of insurance and financial institutions shall consider all of the following:

 1. The financial condition of the insurance carrier.